coffee4craig/coffee-4-craig-website/src/pages/index.md

     image: /img/whatsapp-image-2021-05-27-at-01.10.19.jpeg
   text: >-
     Support Coffee4Craig and you’ll be helping people affected by street homelessness in Manchester.
-Together, we can make a positive difference.
+Together, we can make a positive difference, one person at a time.
   title: Make a huge difference today.
 friends:
   friendsList: []